DFRobot/DFRobot_AS7341/README.md

 # DFRobot_AS7341

 We live in a colorful world, but how much do you really know about color?
 You eyes may deceive you, while the sensors don’t lie.
 This AS7341sensor can tell you the truth about color. <br>
-AS7341 Visible Light Sensor employs the new generation of AS7341 spectral sensor IC launched by the well-known ARM company.
+AS7341 Visible Light Sensor employs the new generation of AS7341 spectral sensor IC launched by the well-known AMS company.
 The sensor features eight channels for the visible light, one channel for near-IR, and one channel without a filter.
 Also it integrates a dedicated channel to detect ambient light flicker.
 Besides that, this sensor comes with 6 independent 16-bit ADC channels for data processing in parallel.
 The two on-board extra-bright LEDs can supply light in dark environment.

 ## Table of Contents